 Planning, Design and Implementation

-1. Create good quality, safe cycling infrastructure as per the masterplan
+Creation of good quality, safe walking & cycling infrastructure as per the masterplan

-2. Implement projects to enable easy and affordable access to bicycles for citizens (Eg: Community owned or cycle-sharing systems, cycle rental schemes, etc) between most frequented and connected destination points.
+Easy and affordable access to bicycles for citizens (Eg: Community cycle-sharing systems, cycle rental schemes, etc)

 Although most Indian cities are not bicycle-friendly, there has been a sharp increase in recreational cycling during the pandemic as people try to beat cabin fever during lockdowns, get exercise, or avoid commutes on stuffed public transport.